-The CQC will initially publish only a provider's rating.
-They have indicated that they intend to publish the scores in the future, though they have not yet confirmed the level of scoring detail they will publish, i.e., whether that would be scores for each quality statement and/or the individual evidence category scores.
+December Update In November, the CQC said that they will initially publish only a provider's rating.
+They also indicated that they intended to publish the scores in the future, though they had not yet confirmed the level of scoring detail they would publish, i.e., whether that would be scores for each quality statement and/or the individual evidence category scores.